Make-School-Courses/DevOps-Security/README.md

   - In Class:
   - Homework:
 Class 9 - AWS
-  - In Class:
+  - In Class: What is AWS and what does it offer?
   - Homework:
 Class 10 - AWS
-  - In Class:
+  - In Class: Deploy to AWS
   - Homework:
 Class 11 - Botnets
-  - In Class:
+  - In Class: What are botnets?
-  - Homework:
+  - Homework: Explore a botnet with python
 Class 12 - Botnets
   - In Class:
   - Homework:

+B    0    0    B
+1011 0000 0000 1011

+F    E    E    D
+1111 1110 1110 1101